beeware/rubicon-objc/docs/tutorial/tutorial-2.rst

       the "long form" way of invoking methods discussed in :doc:`tutorial-1`.

     * The `v` argument on `initWithValue_()` uses a Python 3 type annotation to declare it's type.
-Objective C is a language with static typing, so any methods defined in Python must provide this typing information.
+Objective-C is a language with static typing, so any methods defined in Python must provide this typing information.
       Any argument that isn't annotated is assumed to be of type `id` - that is, a pointer to an Objective-C object.